Late Effects in Childhood and Adolescent Cancer Survivors – A Course by PanCare and SIOP Europe

 With around 80 % survival of childhood and adolescent cancer, around 500.000 survivors live in Europe today and the number is increasing.
 At least two thirds experience long-term health-related problems.
 What are their problems?
 What are the risk factors?
 How are these problems diagnosed and treated?
 Can they be prevented?

-All these questions will be answered during the Course.
-Different perspectives from an inter- and multidisciplinary team of late effects specialists across Europe will be demonstrated including the perspective from survivors themselves.
-Interactive case discussions and tools for the daily practice are part of the course as well.
+These questions were answered during the Course.
+Different perspectives from an inter- and multidisciplinary team of late effects specialists across Europe were demonstrated including the perspective from survivors themselves.

 Course Steering Committee: